ClubObsidian/StaffDocuments/SERVERRULES.md

 Any talk of any adult related content is strictly prohibited.
 Any attempt to link to adult websites will result in a permanent ban.
-Any talk of adult content is mutable with the punishments being 1h mute -> 1d -> permanent
+Any talk of adult content is mutable with the punishments being 15m -> 1h -> 1d -> permanent

+Examples of Adult Content

+* "Fuck me harder" - MalwareBytes 2k16 -> 15m mute as its being quoted by someone but still is not allowed
+* Omg Does anyone else here watch tentacle porn???!?!?!?! -> 1hr Mute
+* Everyone go to www.memehub.com for free adult videos and sexxxxxxx -> 1 day -> Perm depending on how they phrase it.

 ####12.
-Do not say anything that can relate to a DDOS threat.
+Do not say anything that can relate to a DDOS threat or Harm Players

 If you make a ddos threat or similar threat you will be permanently banned.
+If you leak information about a player you will be permanently banned.

+The owners or admins may also contact the authorities depending on how badly you have affected someone

 ####13.
 Do not advertise other Servers.